‘Jehovah (Hebrew: יהוה) – that has been My Name through the ages, and it’s how I shall be remembered from generation to generation.’ –Exodus 3:15

 Please see our page on the Divine Name in the New Testament.

 We chose Jehovah because it is familiar to hundreds of millions of English readers from the King James Version (and other popular translations) at Exodus 6:3, Psalm 83:18, Isaiah 12:2 and Isaiah 26:4.
-It is also well-known from the popular hymn, Guide Me O Thou Great Jehovah.
+It’s also well-known from the popular hymn, Guide Me O Thou Great Jehovah.

-To date, there is no mainstream or widespread English translation or hymn that uses Yahweh.
-Indeed, for better or worse, Jehovah has always been known as the Name of God in modern English.
+To date, there is no mainstream or widely-used English translation or hymn that uses Yahweh.
+Indeed, for better or worse, Jehovah has always been known as the Personal Name of God in modern English.

 While it’s nothing like the original pronunciation, neither is Jesus or Jerusalem.
 If we changed it to Yahweh, then people will naturally ask: why not update every Bible name?
 Even the names of the Bible books are inaccurate.
-Jesus was possibly like Yeshuah, Jerusalem should be Yerushalayim, and Isaiah was probably Yeshayahu.
+Jesus was possibly like Yeshua in Hebrew or Ishoa in Aramaic.
+Futher, Jerusalem should be something like Yerushalayim, and Isaiah probably sounded like Yeshayahu.

 Some Bibles, called Sacred Name Bibles, actually do that, and some people enjoy such Bibles.
-They feel that using the more accurate names brings them closer to the real events.
-Should our translation do the same?
+They feel that using the more accurate names brings them closer to the real events – which is they really appreciate.
+So should our translation do the same?
 Well, we haven’t done so because changing the familiar names of every single person, place, and book in the entire Bible would likely discourage some readers.
 Some people would find it more difficult to read the Bible, and that’s not what we want.

-Also, you may have noticed that the use of Yahweh has increased in recent years.
-You’re more likely to see it in both scholarly works and in material for the general public.
+However, the use of Yahweh has increased in recent years.
+You’re now much more likely to see it in both scholarly works and those for the general public.
 If this trend continues, Yahweh may eventually become better-known than Jehovah.
-If that happens, then we’d have to seriously consider switching to Yahweh.
+If that happens, then we’d have to seriously consider switching to Yahweh as our default pronunciation.

-Some feel that we should use a different pronunciation simply to avoid association with a particular ‘high-demand group.’
-Some former members report suffering such severe psychological damage from that organization, that just seeing the name Jehovah can cause emotional distress.
-So again, this may be a good reason to consider changing it, or a reason to provide an alternative version for download that uses Yahweh.
+Also, some feel that we should use a different pronunciation to avoid association with a particular ‘high-demand group.’
+Some former members report that seeing the pronunciation Jehovah causes them emotional distress.

 After taking all of these arguments into consideration, our editor has decided that we will use the traditional name in English, Jehovah, at least for the time being.